new333333/test2/ssf/tools/sql/scripts/changelog/readme.txt

 5. *-changelog-filr1.1.1.xml -

-The schema changes for Filr 1.2 and Vibe Hudson releases (Note the discrepancy in the file name)
+The schema changes for Filr 1.2 and Vibe Hudson releases (Note the discrepancy in the file name).
+For Vibe, this is the first release where database schema management is done via Liquibase.